-Careful with portions.
+2 Careful with portions.

 Restaurants and fast food chains tend to serve larger portions than what we normally eat at home.
-Your child can either share their meal with a family member or you can portion out their meal before they eat and take the leftovers home.
+You can either share your meal with a friend or family member or you can portion out your meal before you eat and take the leftovers home.
 Be careful with how many courses you order.
 Appetizers, entrées, and desserts can add up.